Toddses/wpkit/README.md

     $ cd /path/to/your/project
 	$ wpkit init

-Edit the `deployment.json` file with your various settings and stages.
+Edit the `wpkit.yml` configuration file with your various settings and stages.

-Deploy!

-	$ wpkit deploy stage

-Where `stage` is the stage you'd like to deploy to.
+[Set up your ssh keys](https://help.github.com/articles/generating-ssh-keys/) and install on your remote server(s).

 ## Options